-The Consolidated Company chooses to express profit or loss of the designated financial assets in overlay approach under IFRS 4 Insurance Contracts since its application of IFRS 9 and thus, the abovementioned reclassification results in an increase in other equity reclassified.
+The Consolidated Company chose to express profit or loss of the designated financial assets in overlay approach under IFRS 4 Insurance Contracts since their application of IFRS 9.
+Therefore, the reclassification above resulted in an increase in other equity after reclassification.